How Much Value Does a New Kitchen Add to a House?

 Value Added by a Kitchen Extension

 A kitchen extension is a much bigger undertaking than simply refurbishing your existing kitchen.
-And, because of this, you can expect it to add up to 12 per cent in monetary value when you come to sell your home.
-Certainly, these days open-plan living is pretty much au rigueur, with a kitchen extension often at the heart of this contemporary design style.
+Because of this, you can expect it a single-storey extension to add up to 12 per cent to the value of your home when you come to sell.
+These days open-plan living is pretty much de rigueur, with a kitchen extension often at the heart of this contemporary design style.

 Kitchen Types and Styles

-There are lots of kitchen design types currently on the market – from traditional country kitchen Shaker style to contemporary, glossy minimalist looks, and everything in between.
-But upgrading your kitchen isn’t just about adding fabulous new cabinetry or a central kitchen island.
-You can also concentrate on areas such as lighting, worktops and upgrading the flooring.
+There are lots of kitchen design types currently on the market – from traditional Shaker- styles to contemporary, glossy minimalist looks, and everything in between.
+But upgrading your kitchen isn’t just about adding fabulous new kitchen cabinets or a central kitchen island.
+Lighting, worktops, flooring and integrated appliances can all be stand out features to consider for a higher selling price.

 What to Do to Add Extra Value

-Before you start planning your kitchen renovation or extension, consider how you can improve the existing layout.
+Before you start planning your kitchen improvements or extension, consider how you can improve the existing layout.
 For instance, can you add more storage in the new kitchen?
 Would changing the layout lead to the room feeling larger?
-Sometimes even better lighting can lead to a room feeling airier and lighter.
+Sometimes, even something simple like better lighting can lead to a room feeling airier and brighter.

 Layout

-Is the size of your existing kitchen big enough for the new kitchen that you’re planning ie would a kitchen island disrupt the flow of the room?
+The first question to ask is, is the size of your existing kitchen big enough for the new kitchen that you’re planning.
+Would a kitchen island work or disrupt the flow of the room?
 If so, would it be better to fit a breakfast bar?
-Make sure the kitchen triangle (ie the sink, fridge and cooker) are all easy to access from one position.
+Make sure the kitchen triangle (the sink, fridge and cooker) are all easy to access from one position.

 Design

-Is the brand-new kitchen you want suitable for the current design of your home ie does it make the rest of the house look dowdy and out of place?
-If you don’t plan on redecorating the rest of your home then you could maybe opt for a more ‘neutral’ or low-key kitchen design.
+Is the brand-new kitchen you want suitable for the current design of your home?
+A very modern kitchen in a traditional house is going to look a bit out of place.
+If you don’t plan on redecorating the rest of your home, you could opt for a more ‘neutral’ or low-key kitchen design.

 Cabinets